komura-crm/donaldboulton/src/content/posts/immorality-abortion.md

 If you are immoral the church gives you forgiveness for financial means.
 If you are pure and true of heart you do not need the church as you already follow Gods Laws and your own truths within the Holy Spirit.

+> Rumi Quote: I am not this hair, I am not this skin, I am the soul that lives within.

 Living in purity is the only way you can be one with the Holy Spirit and be 100% in Spirit and Flesh, with love and truth in your hearts, with nothing in your minds of immortality.
 Not even the knowledge of fleshly desire and how others participate in there desires.
 These thing's of love and oneness are between Man and his Wife, and are, "Only", to be experienced by two of purity after they are bound together in Gods Name.

-> Only knowing of each other, "Man and Wife", and your oneness of love in Gods Name.
+> Only knowing of each other, "Man and Wife", and your oneness within love in Gods Name.

 ### Qur'an prophetic traditions (hadith)